NoPhaseNoKill/monorepo/new/toolset/jvm/README.md

    2. Does this plugin then invalidate caches concurrently of each of the projects using it?
    3. If no, how could we then have some shared logic still, but invalidate/revalidate the affected projects concurrently?
    4. Could we make our own using coroutines instead?
 Or with java 21, using virtual threads?
+4. Make a proper DSL similar to the original modules applications/libraries one, but for plugins and platforms
+   1. This will need to be an external plugin (separately managed/directory) so that the settings file can use a basic setup similar to what we're doing for root
+   2. This gives you granularity between responsibilities for plugins, but also allows you dynamically configure them and not have to manually include them each time
+5. Why does it feel completely wasteful having to declare constraints for dependencies in a build file, only to have to declare the dependencies again AND THEN declare dependencies on the plugin level?
+   1. Duplication seems outrageous
+   2. Is the folder structure actually wrong here?
+Maybe plugins needs to be similar to platforms (standalone) which sub-projects that define each of their own?
+   3. Is it better to actually declare the specific versions and constraints in one file and throw errors when a user/person tries to manually add a dependency which does not declare both at the plugin level?
+6. Templates feel like a much better name rather than plugins

 ## Useful commands